 Any other information

-A sustainability and Cost recovery strategies is in place.
+A sustainability and Cost recovery strategies is in place and a system of management and administration is in place.
 The initiation of this project is due to a market-scan assessment, determining the financial feasibility and sustainability of the project.
-Funds raised from the center operations will be used to pay instructors, take care of the trainees, operational costs and frequent maintenance.
-A Board of Advisors comprised of industry leaders and stakeholders put in place will provide direct input regarding changing market needs, provide external assessments of the training curriculum and operational paradigm.
-The learning center will be based on counselling, mentorship, industry responsive curriculum and focused internships, with verbal commitments from business and industrial companies.
+The learning center will be based on counselling, mentorship, leadership, industry responsive curriculum and focused internships, with verbal commitments from business and industrial companies.

 Throughout generation, girls and women play very important role as the real source of happiness in the family, society and country.
 The Sustainable Development Goals - SDGs, accepts environmental protection, social and economic development, and believed that, the full participation of both men and women is critical for development.